 It’s true that many products are not intrinsically better than their predecessors, but rather reinterpret the style of the product.
-As long as those products are not worse in their quality, it should be possible to create these variations on a theme and with that cater for the individual taste of consumers: the fact that their is no ‘taste-doctrine’ is an achievement over those days, when there was no space for individualism and variety.
+As long as those products are not worse in their quality, it should be possible to create these variations on a theme and with that cater for the individual taste of consumers: the fact that there is no ‘taste-doctrine’ is an achievement over those days when there was no space for individualism and variety.
 Way better.

 Can designers still go to work with confidence and in good spirit?

 Course they can, and they must!
 I would stick to another quote from the Manufactum catalogue: “the enemy of the good is the better!” – and every product can always be done better!